-The Egan School admits students into the MSN program in three tracks: Nursing Leadership, Family Nurse Practitioner, and Psychiatric Nurse Practitioner.
-Practitioner programs lead to a master of science in nursing degree and fulfill academic requirements toward certification as a psychiatric or family nurse practitioner.
-The master's degree program requires 38 to 55 course credits for completion, depending on the selected track.
+The Egan School admits students into the MSN program in four tracks: Nursing Leadership, Family Nurse Practitioner, Psychiatric Nurse Practitioner, and Master's Entry to Practice Nursing programs.
+Two of the tracks lead to a master of science in nursing degree and fulfill academic requirements toward certification as a psychiatric or family nurse practitioner.
+Fairfield University's Accelerated Master's Entry to Practice Nursing (MEPN) program provides a unique opportunity for those with a non-nursing bachelor's degree to pursue a Master of Science in Nursing (MSN) degree in an accelerated format.
 In addition, the Egan School also offers a dual degree program to earn an MSN/MBA in conjunction with the Dolan School of Business.
+The master's degree programs require 38 to 76 course credits for completion, depending on the selected track.